yuhanguyen1/Sales-analysis-in-Retail-Using-PowerBI/README.md

 ## III.
 Design Thinking Process
-The Design Thinking Process was implied to understand stakeholders' need to create the best dashboard.
+The Design Thinking Process was implied to understand dashboard viewers' need to create the best dashboard.
 The process consist of the following 4 steps:

 1️⃣ Empathize